 - Storing unused Documents in a Compendium greatly reduces the time it takes to load your world.
 Even though each Actor, Item, or other document may be small, as their numbers start to rise into the hundreds the amount of data that gets transferred to each of your players when they join can cause your world to slow down over time.
 It is a best to practice good organization.

 Importing Compendium Content

 If you would like to import all of the content in a compendium pack you can do so by right-clicking the pack in the Compendium tab of the sidebar, then selecting the "Import All Content" option.
 This will open a dialog box allowing you to change the name of the folder which the compendium pack's content should be imported into.
 It will use the compendium's name if you choose not to edit the name, or if you leave the field blank.
 You'll also have an option to Keep Document IDs.

 - Every document in Foundry VTT has a unique ID that represents it.
 When you import a document like an actor or a journal entry into your world Foundry will generate a new ID for it.
 If you check the Keep Document IDs option on import it will use the same ID as the document in the compendium pack.
 This can be useful when you want to maintain links in journal entries, character biographies, macros, and more.

 Once content has been imported into a game world it becomes a localized part of that world, and any changes made to the documents will not be reflected in the compendium unless you also export the content back to the compendium, or create a new compendium with the changed documents.

 Exporting Compendium Packs

 Compendia are limited to specific game worlds by default, but it is possible to move them to new worlds or create modules which contain compendia for use in other worlds.
-To learn how to do this, refer to the Module Packaging Guide.
+To learn how to do this, refer to the Content Packaging Guide.